-- KRAs will maintain a copy of the ECA KRP and the KRPS. - KRAs will operate in accordance with the stipulations of the ECA KRP and this KRPS. - KRAs will protect Subscribers' recovered Decryption Keys from unauthorized disclosure including; the encrypted files and associated Decryption Keys, the encryptographic tokens and passwords they obtain and send securely to Requestors. - KRAs will maintain and observe multi-person control over the administrative private key used to recover Subscriber's escrowed keys. - KRAs may rely upon KROs for confirmation of the identity and authority of the Requestor.
-KRAs will also authenticate the identity of the Requestor when the Requestor's digital signature is available, i.e., when the Requestor makes an electronic request that is digitally signed.
+• KRAs will maintain a copy of the ECA KRP and the KRPS.

+- KRAs will operate in accordance with the stipulations of the ECA KRP and this KRPS. - KRAs will protect Subscribers' recovered Decryption Keys from unauthorized disclosure, including the encrypted ٠ files and associated Decryption Keys, RSA PKCS#12 files, P12 passwords, cryptographic tokens, and passwords they obtain and send securely to Requestors. - KRAs will maintain and observe multi-person control over the administrative private key used to recover • Subscriber's escrowed keys. - KRAs may rely upon KROs for confirmation of the identity and authority of the Requestor.
+KRAs will also • authenticate the identity of the Requestor when the Requestor's digital signature is available; i.e., when the Requestor makes an electronic request that is digitally signed.
 In addition, KRAs may request additional information or confirmation from KROs if deemed necessary. - KRAs will release Subscriber's escrowed keys only for properly authenticated and authorized requests.
 Requestor's identity and authority confirmation may be delegated to KROs.
 KRAs will authenticate KROs using the Medium Hardware or Medium Token assurance Certificates issued to KROs by IdenTrust (Certificate used for the authentication must be of the same or higher assurance level than that of the Encryption Certificate recovery request). - KRAs will validate the authorization of the KRO.
-This will be done by ensuring that the KRO is authorized for the Subscriber whose key has been requested to be recovered.
+This will be done by ensuring that the KRO is authorized for the ٠ Subscriber whose key has been requested to be recovered.
 KRAs will assemble a list of authorized KROs that will be used as the basis for verification of authorization. - KRAs will protect all information regarding all occurrences of Key Recovery.
 KRAs will communicate knowledge of a recovery process only to the KRO and Requestor involved in the Key Recovery.
-KRAs will not communicate any information concerning a Key Recovery to the Subscriber except when the Subscriber is the Requestor. - KRAs will consider a KRO's departure from the practices outlined in this KRPS potentially anomalous and will inform the IdenTrust's risk management function of this situation.
-Examples of anomalies include but are not limited to: submittal of incomplete, unsigned or unconfirmed Key Recovery requests; significant changes in average request patterns; and, inconsistencies or mistakes in the delivery of recovered keys.

-Any KRA who fails to comply with this KRPS will be subject to sanctions under IdenTrust's existing personnel discipline procedures listed within the IdenTrust Employee Security page 8
+KRAs will not communicate any information concerning a Key Recovery to the Subscriber except when the Subscriber is the Requestor. - KRAs will consider a KRO's departure from the practices outlined in this KRPS potentially anomalous and will • inform the IdenTrust's risk management function of this situation.
+Examples of anomalies include but are not limited to: submittal of incomplete, unsigned or unconfirmed Key Recovery requests; significant changes in average request patterns; and, inconsistencies or mistakes in the delivery of recovered keys. - 2.1.3 Any KRA who fails to comply with this KRPS will be subject to sanctions under IdenTrust's existing personnel discipline procedures as documented in a confidential and proprietary employee handbook administered by the Human Resources department.
+This document is made available for audit purposes to illustrate compliance with this requirement.
+KRO Obligations